Golden milk — also known as turmeric milk — is an Indian drink that has been gaining popularity in Western cultures.

 Summary Golden milk can be rich in calcium and vitamin D depending on the milk you use.
 Both of these nutrients contribute to a strong skeleton, reducing your risk of bone diseases, such as osteopenia and osteoporosis.

-Golden milk is easy to make at home — simply follow this recipe:
+Golden milk is easy to make at home.
+For a single serving of golden milk or about one cup, simply follow this recipe:

 - 1/2 cup (120ml) of an unsweetened milk of your choice